What is autism?

 National Autistic Society

-The National Autistic Society can help you if you’re caring for someone with autism, or related disorders.
-The helpline number is Helpline 0808 800 4104.
+The National Autistic Society can help you if you’re caring for an autistic adult or child, or related conditions such as ADHD.
+The helpline number is 0808 800 4104.
 Their website has specific information on caring matters.
-The Society also has support operating in Surrey:
+The Society also has support operating in Surrey.

 National Autistic Society Surrey